nekoyume/nekoyume/docs/white_paper.md

 #### 5.2.2.
 Compensation system

 After the completion of block search, the miner can receive gold as compensation.
 Initially, 16 gold per block are awarded; the reward reduces by half every four years, and will be affixed at one gold per block after 16 years.
+This compensation is divided by half to the client and the block creator, so virtually in the first year the cats receive a reward of 8 gold, and after 16 years they will receive 0.5 gold per block.

 ```eval_rst
 +-----------------------------------+-----------------------+